pyca/cryptography/docs/x509/verification.rst

         Builds a verifier for verifying server certificates.

-        :param subject: A :class:`Subject` to use in the policy
+        :param subject: A :class:`Subject` to use in the verifier

-        :raises NotImplementedError: This API is not implemented yet.
+        :returns: An instance of :class:`ServerVerifier`

 .. class:: Store(certs)